saky-semicolon/Introduction-to-Programming/README.md

 # Introduction-to-Programming

-Congratulations on making such a great decision to learn programming.
-In this repository we will focus on the concepts of programming more than solving problems.
+Congratulations on making such a great decision to learn programming! <br> In this repository we will focus on the concepts of programming more than solving problems.
 <img src="https://st.depositphotos.com/2065405/4839/i/450/depositphotos_48392531-stock-photo-word-cloud-coding.jpg">

 ## Table of Contents